Master Gardeners

 2. Attend an informal interview.

-4. Complete the 11 weeks of hybrid training.
+6. Complete the training.